- MOUNT LAWLEY CAMPUS

 - Development of course material with appropriate advice from and support of more senior employees.

-- Assist groups and individuals to overcome technical problems in their performance.
+- Assist groups and individuals to overcome technical problems in their performance of voice.

 The role requires:

 - A qualification in an appropriate field or significant demonstrable industry experience

 - A Certificate IV in Training & Assessment

 - Demonstrated ability to coordinate, develop and teach units

 - Commitment to and demonstrated achievement of excellence in teaching.